-The affirmative vote of a majority of our ordinary shares cast in person or by proxy at the Meeting on the foregoing resolution is required to adopt the foregoing resolution.
+The affirmative vote of an Ordinary Majority is required to adopt the foregoing resolution.

 THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ADOPTION OF THE FOREGOING RESOLUTION.

 NON-BINDING SHAREHOLDER ADVISORY VOTE ON EXECUTIVE COMPENSATION

 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the "Dodd-Frank Act"), enables our shareholders to vote to approve, on an advisory (non-binding) basis, the compensation of our Named Executive Officers as disclosed in this Proxy Statement in accordance with Section 14A of the Exchange Act.
 See "Executive Compensation" above for additional information related to the compensation of the Company's Named Executive Officers.
 Section 14A of the Exchange Act requires us to hold the Say-on-Pay vote at least once every three years.
 Following the recommendation of our shareholders at our 2020 annual meeting of shareholders, our Board has chosen to hold the Say-on-Pay vote every year.